ZukeG/Captain_Falcon/README.md

 By ZukeG

-To be able to installs theme, of course, requires that BetterDiscord is installed preemtively.
+To be able to install themes, of course, requires that BetterDiscord is installed preemtively.

   https://betterdiscord.net/home/